rheinwerk-verlag/planning-poker/docs/user_docs/user_interface.rst

    :alt: Shows all the voters' votes.

 This overview shows which voter voted for what option.
 These cards are either revealed or face down.
-A moderator's cards are always face up, while a voter's cards are first revealed after they have voted.The options are sorted by the amount of votes they got when they are face up.
+A moderator's cards are always face up, while a voter's cards are first revealed after they have voted.
+The options are sorted by the amount of votes they have when they are face up.
 When the cards are face down, the different options are sorted in a random order to prevent people from gaming the system.

 A moderator can also click on these options in order to set the story points for the currently active story.
 This is